siddh34/MCQs/CN.md

     c. link
     d.
 None of the above
 Answer: a
->Q25. frames issued by the secondary station of High-level data link control is known as?

-    a. response
-    b.
-Command
-    c. link
-    d.
-None of the above
-Answer: a

 >Q26.
 Category of High-level data link control frames undergoes error&flow control techniques by comprising send and receive sequence numbers?